track001/PythonFormatDMF/README.md

 - Calculate and display age options based on date of birth and date of death.
 - Save an encrypted version of the verified individuals' CSV file.

+# Encryption of SSN
+The Death Master Encrypter implements a basic encryption scheme to protect sensitive information, specifically the Social Security Numbers (SSN).
+The encryption process involves replacing the first 5 digits of the SSN with asterisks (*) while preserving the last 4 digits.
+This provides a level of obfuscation to protect the privacy of individuals' SSNs.

+<br> **Disclaimer:** When saving the encrypted data, please be aware that the encryption process is irreversible.
+To ensure the permanency of the encrypted data and prevent the retrieval of the original SSNs, it is recommended to create a new CSV file to store the encrypted data.
+Please exercise caution and securely delete the original file, including permanently deleting it from the recycle bin or trash folder on your operating system.
+If you need to access the data again, it is advised to redownload it from the NTIS website.

+# Handling Type Mismatch Issue
+One potential issue with the encryption process is a type mismatch between bytes and strings.
+The error occurs when attempting to concatenate the encrypted portion of the SSN (bytes) with the remaining part (string).
+To address this, the application now converts the remaining part of the SSN to bytes using the .encode() method before concatenating.
+This ensures that both the encrypted portion and the remaining part are of the same data type, allowing for successful concatenation.

 ## Installation

 1. Clone the repository: